-Where equipment has to be shared within a session (such as certain larger toys in stay and play style classes), then providers are managing the risk by limiting the number of children that have access to the equipment at any given time – and asking parents to assist with cleaning equipment periodically during the session.
-The overall headcount limit of 15 adults also supports with reducing risk, as well as handwashing and sanitiser.
+Where equipment has to be shared within a session (such as certain larger toys in stay and play style classes), then providers are instead managing the risk by limiting the number of children that have access to the equipment at any given time – and asking parents to assist with cleaning equipment periodically during the session.
+The overall headcount limit of 30 adults also supports with reducing risk, as well as handwashing and sanitiser.

 Although there is no specific guidance in England on the risks of certain common materials, it’s noted that Appendix 9 of Infection Prevention and Control for Childcare Settings Guidance in Wales (prepared before Covid) states that “play dough and plasticine should not be used during any outbreak of an infection.”
 Class providers have also switched to using electric powered bubble blowers (if using at all)

 This was previously a particularly difficult area to navigate.
 New guidance was published on 20 November to set out some principles for safer singing: https://www.gov.uk/government/publications/covid-19-suggested-principles-of-safer-singing/covid-19-suggested-principles-of-safer-singing

 The role of group singing is fundamental in a large number of baby & toddler groups and has a clear purpose in child development.
 Class sizes are also significantly smaller than in other settings (such as events and churches), and only typically run for short periods of 30-40 minutes.